BrandonSGC/ARM-RampUp/ResourceGraph/README.md

 - Assess the effect of applying policies in a vast cloud environment.
 - Query changes made to resource properties.

+## How Resource Graph is kept current

+When an Azure resource is updated, Azure Resource Manager notifies Azure Resource Graph about the change.
+Azure Resource Graph then updates its database.
+Azure Resource Graph also does a regular full scan.
+This scan ensures that Azure Resource Graph data is current if there are missed notifications.
+Or when a resource is updated outside of Azure Resource Manager.

+## Permissions in Azure Resource Graph
+To use Resource Graph, you must have appropriate rights in Azure role-based access control (Azure RBAC) with at least read access to the resources you want to query.
+No results are returned if you don't have at least read permissions to the Azure object or object group.

 ## Run Queries on Azure CLI:

 First we need to add the resource graph extension, for this we can run the following commands: